Anchieta Palace (Espírito Santo)

-The Anchieta Palace is the seat of the executive branch of the state of Espírito Santo, Brazil.
+Anchieta Palace is the seat of the executive branch of the state of Espírito Santo, Brazil.
 It is located in the city of Vitória, directly in front of the Port of Vitória at the entrance of Cidade Alta, one of the oldest neighborhoods in the city.
 The palace has been used as the seat of the government of the State of Espírito Santo since the 18th century, making it one of the oldest seats of government in Brazil.